Skip to Content

 Fairies sprinkle their magic on Salt Spring Island.

 Okay, not real fairies.
-But you’ll spy several doors to their fairy houses on Mount Erskine.
+But you’ll spy several doors to their fairy houses in Mount Erskine Provincial Park.

 If you’re not sure what to do on Salt Spring Island for outdoor exercise (apart from bicycling), know this – there’s some great hiking on Salt Spring Island.

-One popular example: The Mount Erskine trail from the end of the Trustees Trail road to the mountain’s summit.
+The most popular route is the Mount Erskine Trail.
+It leads from the end of the Trustees Trail road to the mountain’s summit.
 (This hike is sometimes called the Trustees Trail or the Juniper Trail.)

 Carved by locals, these wee doors – some decorated with painted pebbles and bits of glass – are attached to boulders off the side of the trail.

-If they don’t put a smile on your face, the OMG bird’s eye views at the summit over Sansum Narrows and toward Vancouver Island sure will.
+If they don’t put a smile on your face, the bird’s eye views at the summit sure will.
+You can see right over Sansum Narrows and toward Vancouver Island.

 A short stiff hike up Mount Erskine on Salt Spring Island rewards you with OMG bird's eye views.